 Here is the minimum information you should include within your Nursery’s employment contracts:

-- The Nursery’s Name;
+- The Nursery’s name and registered business address;

 - Job Title (and possibly a brief description of the job);